 Clarification Statements:

-Examples of human activities include fossil fuel combustion, cement production, and agricultural activity.
+Examples of human activities include fossil fuel combustion, deforestation, and agricultural activity.

 Examples of evidence can include tables, graphs, and maps of global and regional temperatures; atmospheric levels of gases such as carbon dioxide and methane; and, the rates of human activities.

-[Note: MS-ESS3-1, MS-ESS3-2, and MS-ESS3-4 are found in Grade 7.
+[Note: MS-ESS3-2 and MS-ESS3-4 are found in Grade 7.
 MS-ESS3-3 from NGSS has been merged with MS-ESS3-4.]

 Grade 8: Life Science